ebayes/PensionPal-Retirement-Income-Predictor/README.md

 - ✂️ **`linkedin_scraper.py`** - scrapes users LinkedIn profile and exports to a .csv file
 - 🧼 **`data_clean.py`** - cleans .csv file and formats for data analysis
 - 🤑 **`glassdoor_scraper.py`** - cross-references employment data from LinkedIn in .csv file and makes adjustments
-- 🧮 **`pension_predictor.py`** - calculates size of current pension pots (401ks) based on % of income set out in UK government's auto enrolment legislation and projects values into the future
+- 🧮 **`pot_predictor.py`** - calculates size of current retirement pots and projects values into the future
-- 🔮 **`glassdoor_compare.py`** - uses Markov Chains to predict future pension (401k) contributions based on comparable career trajectories on LinkedIn  # work in progress
+- 🔮 **`glassdoor_compare.py`** - uses Markov Chains to predict future retirement pot contributions based on comparable career trajectories on LinkedIn  # work in progress

 ## A worked example